 Click here to continue reading about our Protocols for Honouring Indigenous Knowledge for non-Indigenous educators.

-Dr. Jennifer Brant introducing her Guest Lectures at the University of Manitoba.
+Dr. Jennifer Brant giving a lecture on Indigenous Maternal Methodologies: Ethical and Relational Responsibilities.
 Dr. Brant’s work concentrates on Indigenous maternal pedagogy, researching Indigenous and woman-centred teaching and learning approach.
 Her work draws on ceremonial aspects of Indigenous culture, Indigenous women’s literature and ways educators can decolonize and Indigenize the academy.
+Click here to view the full lecture.

 Featured Content